 You can also make sure that all the adjacent farmers to your apiaries know you have bees.
 The fact is the beekeeper rarely will be notified of spraying, so notifying your neighbors and kindly reminding them of the law may be your best protection.

 What to do if you suspect poisoning (it may not be a spray!):

 - Contact your local inspector to verify the kill.

 - Take pictures of the hives and collect as much information as you can, e.g. when you last saw the colonies and they appeared to be healthy; personality of the colonies (actively flying, signs of nosema,etc.) direction of the wind, crops growing (or to be planted) in fields nearby; present activity of hives; dead drones?
 Dead pupae being kicked out?…etc.

 - Collect 50-100 bees in or on the bottom board and freeze asap.
 Do not collect bees that have been lying on the ground as they deteriorate quickly.
 Leave ~ 100 bees for ODA to collect.
 They may not take bees that you have already collected.

 - Contact the Ohio Department of Agriculture at Reynoldsburg Ohio. – 614-728-6373.
 They should send someone to inspect the bees and collect samples for testing to determine what pesticide killed the bees.
 They will also attempt to determine who was responsible for the pesticide spraying.
 It could take 4 or more months to receive their report.
-According to recent accounts by an OSBA member, you have to be insistent that they do something and may even have to get the media (newspaper and TV) involved before you will get a response.

 - Contact the EPA –